MinBZK/Algoritmeregister/README.md

 1. Start database.
 Run from `/backend` folder: `docker compose up -d`.

-Validate the backend is running by navigating to the GUI (DBgate) on `http://localhost:8093`.
+Validate the backend is running by navigating to the GUI (DBgate) on `http://localhost:8002`.
 There you should be able to open the database `algreg_db`.
+The database can be populated using the ETL.
+Validate the ETL service is running by navigating to the ETL GUI on `http://localhost:8001`.
+Click on `Synchroniseer` to start the synchronization process.

 ### Backend

-All commnands below should be run from the `/backend` directory.
+All commands below should be run from the `/backend` directory.

 2. Specify Python version to use for virtual environment: `poetry env use <python_version>`.
 (The required Python version is specified in `backend/.python-version`.)
 3. Install packages: `poetry install`.
 4. Run database migrations: `poetry run alembic upgrade head`.
 5. Start backend: `poetry run uvicorn app.main:app --reload`

-Validate the backend is running by navigating to the documentation on `http://localhost:8000/api/api-docs`.
+Validate the backend is running by navigating to the documentation on `http://localhost:8000/api-docs`.

 ### Frontend